Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Having your own steak dry rub on hand ready to go at all times can be a game-changer.
-Because of its long shelf life, it’ll carry you through the summers by the grill or winters cooking steak and potatoes on the stove or nice, juicy steaks in the oven.
+Having your own steak rub recipe on hand ready to go at all times can be a game-changer.
+It has a long shelf life, so you can use it during grilling season or cooking steak and potatoes on the stove and nice, juicy steaks in the oven.

 Steak rub ingredients in bowl.

 • Salt: We like to use Kosher salt, but you can use what you have.
-As salt does, it brings out the individual flavors of the blend and balances the sweetness.
+As salt does, it brings out the individual flavors of the steak seasoning blend and helps tenderize the meat.

-• Brown sugar: Gives it a hint of sweetness.
+• Brown sugar: Gives it a hint of sweetness to balance the savory!

 • Black pepper: Salt’s partner in crime, but also gives it a grounding earthy note.